-- 1. Complete the AA Degree District Requirements. - 2.
-Complete the AA Degree General Education Requirements. - 3.
-Complete the Major Requirements as outlined in the program offerings. - 4.
-Complete electives, if needed, to obtain a minimum of 60 degree-applicable units.
+I. Complete the AA Degree District Requirements.

+- 2. Complete the AA Degree General Education Requirements. - Complete the Major Requirements as outlined in the program offerings.
+Complete electives, if needed, to obtain a minimum of 60 degree-ap-

 Option 3 - Liberal Arts and Sciences